-Ok, so your certified by AAAI/ISMA and your personal training certification is about to expire.
-How do you maintain your cert and get recertified by AAAI/ISMA?
+So your certified by AAAI/ISMA and your personal training certification is about to expire.
+How do you maintain your certificate and get recertified?
 This is the question I want to address – because I get asked about Recertification all the time.
 Along the way I also want to give you some tips to reduce the odds of you letting your certification expire by accident.
 So, if you are stressing out over this, you have come to the right place.
 No stress!
 I will help you.
 What you will read below will help you maintain youre cert no matter which AAAI/ISMA cert you have – personal training, yoga, spinning, sports nutrition etc.

 When Do I need To Recertify?

 All certifications have an expiration date.
 No certification is good for ever.
 The very first time you become a certified fitness instructor with AAAI/ISMA, the certification is good for 2 years.
 They give you 2 years to get a job, get settled and find your way in the fitness world.

-After that initial 2 years are up, you will have to get recertified each year.
+After that 2 years are up, you will have to get recertified each year.

-If you are trying to get recertified by AAAI/ISMA, all you need is 8 CEUs (continuing education units).
+If you are trying to get recertified, all you need is 8 CEUs (continuing education units).

 CEUs are also called CECs –continuing education credits.
 Both mean the same thing.